1. Your kids will turn out even if you’re not perfect.

 8. Friends matter.
 Cultivate them.

 Yesterday, my friend Amy called me.
 She’s been my friend for almost ten years.
 I hadn’t talked with her in a long time, but when we got on the phone it was like it had only been a day.
 She’s got my heart.
 Friends really really matter.
 Remember that comment about not feeling guilty about taking time for you?
 Taking time for you with your friends is equally just as important.
 It breathes life into your heart.
+In fact friendship is SO important that I share about the charge of friendship in my book The Brave Art of Motherhood.

 9. When in doubt throw it out.